haoming-codes/moccasin/data/README.md

 # Computation Graphs

-Graphs in this directory are example computation graphs that emulates NN training and inference.
+Graphs in this directory are example computation graphs that emulate NN training and inference.

 ## Checkmate graphs
 They are `nx.DiGraph` created from